 Compared to growth stocks, income stocks generally have lower growth potential.
 Instead of reinvesting all their profits into expanding the business, income stocks focus on distributing a portion of the profits to shareholders as dividends.
 This conservative approach aims to provide stable income rather than aggressive growth.

 High Switching Rate

 Investors of Income Stocks are very sensitive to the returns from their investments.
-If these investors are getting better returns in some other fixed-income security, they easily switch to that investment.
+That is to say, if these investors are getting better returns in some other fixed-income security, they easily switch to that investment.
 That means there remains no longer-term stability or longer-term commitment from the investors under Income Stock.